-State that where a sectoral supplier has a market share of 40% or higher, this would be sufficient for the Office to conclude that this supplier has significant market power in all circumstances, rebuttable only by circumstances where there are no appreciable barriers to entry to that sector.
+• State that where a sectoral supplier has a market share of 40% or higher, this would be sufficient for the Office to conclude that this supplier has significant market power in all circumstances, rebuttable only by circumstances where there are no appreciable barriers to entry to that sector.

 In addition to the guidelines already in existence, the Firm understands that the Office is currently developing guidelines in certain areas including abuse of dominance, has approved rules on penalties applying to anti-competitive practices35, and intends to prepare other such documents in due course.
-The Office's approach in publishing such https://www.ofreg.ky/of-2019-2-consultation-on-the-proposed-anti-competitive-practices-penaltiesrules and that the Government is currently considering the proposed rules.
+The Office's approach in publishing such documents is good practice, and the Office may consider the following areas for developing and adopting guidelines and policy documents going forward: